A Rather Weak 'Attempt' To Defend

 of water is kept at 99oC

 for long enough, all of the water will slowly disappear as steam.
-Hence, this example illustrates a well-known fact:
+And,

 events accelerate dramatically; but even then they do so

-non-'nodally'.
-A few tenths of a degree below the critical point, depending on the purity of the water, ambient conditions and how it is being heated, bubbles begin to form in
+but a few tenths of a degree below the critical point, depending on the purity of the water,

-temperature is reached.
-What we see, therefore, is a non-'nodal' change of phase/state
+boiling point is approached.
+What we see, therefore, is a non-"nodal" change of phase/state

 of matter,